Tanmay-S-Kushwaha/domain-expansion-developers/READ_ME.txt

 Immerse yourself in a completely new experience, with a Simulated Virtual cube and Motion tracking, and solve the cube in shortest time.

 It's not a Rubik's cube.
 It's an Air Cube!!
+"""
+Run the main.py to run the game
+The web browser that opens on running the code should be put exactly on the left half of the screen for the code to work.
+The video displayed should be put on the right half.
+Only then will the commands function properly
+"""

 OBJECTIVES OF THE GAME